 How to feed your dog after surgery

 Undergoing surgery can be a stressful experience for your dog.
-As with humans, dogs need a period of rest and convalescence after their operation, during which time they may need to be fed in a way that doesn't aggravate their digestive system.
-How and what you feed them can support their recovery and help them develop a healthier, better-functioning digestive system post-surgery.
+As with humans, dogs need a period of rest and convalescence after their operation, during which time they may need to be fed in a way that doesn’t aggravate their digestive system.
+How and what you feed them can support their recovery and help them develop a healthier digestive system postsurgery.

 Ways of feeding your dog after surgery

-Depending on the type of surgery your dog has undergone, your vet will advise you on the best way to feed them.
-For some digestive issues, the surgery may involve placing a feeding tube so it leads directly into your dog's stomach or esophagus, bypassing any organs which may be functioning poorly.
+Depending on the type of surgery your dog has undergone, your veterinarian will advise you on the best way to feed them.
+For some digestive issues, the surgery may involve placing a feeding tube so it leads directly into your dog’s stomach or esophagus, bypassing any organs that may be functioning poorly.

 If your dog has a feeding tube, you’ll need to change the consistency of their diet so it can be administered via the tube and possibly a syringe.
 Liquid diets, wet food and heavily moisturized dry food can all be given through the feeding tube, as long as they are of the right texture and size so they don’t block it.

 As your dog recovers, you can take other actions to help them eat more easily and comfortably.
 Placing their food and water higher up, rather than in bowls on the floor, can aid digestion as gravity helps their food move down into their stomach.
-Small dogs can be fed while you are holding them, with their head over your shoulder, and if you're able to lift your dog you can hold them vertically for a short while after feeding to help the movement of food.
+Small dogs can be fed while you are holding them, with their head over your shoulder.

 What to feed your dog after surgery

-It's important to follow your vet's guidelines about what to feed your dog post-surgery, as each dog and their nutritional requirements will be different.
+It’s important to follow the guidelines given to you by your veterinarian about what to feed your dog postsurgery, as each dog and their nutritional requirements will be different.

-Your dog may need a different balance of fluids than normal, depending on what may have been lost in their pre-surgery stage.
-If your dog is struggling to take in liquids, ice cubes can be useful as they're easier for them to ingest.
+Your dog may need a different balance of fluids than normal, depending on what may have been lost in their presurgery stage.
+If your dog is struggling to take in liquids, ice cubes can be useful as they’re easier to ingest.

-A high fat diet is often recommended after surgery, as it allows your dog to get the energy requirements it needs without having to consume large quantities of food which may place unnecessary strain on the digestive system.
-However, depending on your pet's original issue, your vet may suggest a diet which is lower in fat to prevent any irritation of their digestive organs.
+A high-fat diet is often recommended after surgery, as it allows your dog to get the energy requirements it needs without having to consume large quantities of food, which may place unnecessary strain on the digestive system.
+However, depending on your pet’s original issue, your veterinarian may suggest a diet that is lower in fat to help prevent digestive upset.

-Bland foods, those at body temperature and those diluted with water are all useful in helping your dog get the nutrients it needs after surgery without overwhelming their digestive system with new flavors and textures or food which is too rich.
-Manufactured convalescence foods are a good option, as these are designed to support your dog's recovery while also being gentle on their digestion.
+Manufactured convalescence foods are a good option, as these are designed to support your dog’s recovery while also being gentle on their digestive organs.

-Surgery and recovery can be a difficult time for both you and your dog.
-Ask your vet for advice about the best way to care for your pet's health post-surgery, and they will be happy to advise.
+Surgery and recovery can be difficult times for both you and your dog.
+Ask your veterinarian for advice about the best way to care for your pet’s health postsurgery.